Linda has many interests, including finance, reading, learning, cooking, and traveling. She enjoys researching history and writing.

 An Ordinary Day Turns Deadly

 January 15, 1915, started off as a warmer than usual day and people were out on Commercial Street, Boston moving about and enjoying the slightly warm January day.
-Children were playing and workers were stepping away from their jobs for a brief lunch break.
+Children were playing outside on the streets and workers were stepping away from their jobs for a brief lunch break.

 None of them realized the danger that they would soon be facing as tons of molasses would come pouring through the streets of Boston at approximately sometime around noon.
 None of them realized that in just a few minutes some of them would be dead or be struggling to survive in a city covered in waist-high molasses.
-It would change quickly from just an ordinary day to a deadly horrifying day.
+It would change quickly from being just an ordinary day to become the most deadly horrifying day in Boston's history.

 First World War Ends, Prohibition Set to Begin

 During the First World War, molasses had become an important ingredient in creating ethanol which was used to create ammunition and explosives.
-But with the war ending Americans now sought to make any form of liquor or alcohol illegal, with an act of congress called Prohibition.
+But with the war ending the American Congress now sought to make any form of liquor or alcohol illegal, with an act of congress called Prohibition.

 Purity Distilling, therefore, was holding tons of molasses in a large storage tank in Boston while it sought to make as much liquor as possible before Prohibition took effect.
 Shifts at Purity Distilling were working twenty-four hours where they were producing as much high-grade rum as they could possibly produce.